mikegagnon/sokoban/README.md

 ## <a name="c2-6">Challenge 2.6 Sliders</a>

-In this challenge, we will implement the functionality that handles sliders.
+In this challenge, we will implement the functionality that handles sliders (aka crates).

 Recall the semantics of the Sokoban+ game: if a player pushes into a series of sliders, then the player and all the sliders will all move together (assuming there is a vacant space for them to move into).

-We will write a recursive function called `push(...)` to handle player & crate movement.
+We will write a recursive function called `push(...)` to handle player & slider movement.

-The idea is that the `move(...)` function calls `push`  on the player, then the player calls `push` on the adjacent slider, then that slider calls `push` onto the next slider, and so on... until the push bumps into a block, out of bounds, or an empty space.
+The idea is that the `move(...)` function calls `push`  on the player, then the player calls `push` on the adjacent slider, then that slider calls `push` onto the next slider, and so on... until the push bumps into a block, out of bounds, or a vacant space.

 ### `push(...)`